-Title: Planning highways maintenance and repair activities in the workplace Unit Number: M/650/0896 Learning outcome The learner will be a Assessment criteria The learner can: Confirm and r work requiren planning highy maintenance a controlled road nents of way activities on 1.1 Confirm and record the work requirements for at least two of the following maintenance activities: and at least five of the following repair activities on controlled roads: Maintenance Activities: scheduled and preventative corrective emergency.
-Repair Activities: structure surface materials markings fittings power and light drainage telecommunications special services and equipment landscaping vehicle restraint systems signs lighting columns and traffic control equipment.
-1.2 Explain how work requirements for controlled roads and their scheduled and preventative, corrective and emergency maintenance or repair can be confirmed.
+Title: Planning highways maintenance and repair activities in the workplace Unit Number: M/650/0896

+Unit Number: M/650/0896 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Confirm and rework required planning highwaintenance a controlled road nents of way activities on 1.1 Confirm and record the work requirements for at least two of the following maintenance activities: and at least five of the following repair activities on controlled roads: Maintenance Activities: - scheduled and preventative - corrective - emergency.
+Repair Activities: - structure - surface - materials - markings - fittings - power and light - drainage - telecommunications - special services and equipment - landscaping - temporary traffic management - fencing - vehicle restraint systems - signs - lighting columns and traffic control equipment.
+1.2 Explain how work requirements for controlled roads and their scheduled and preventative, corrective and emergency maintenance or repair can be confirmed. requirements.

 Learning outcomes Assessment criteria The learner will be able to: The learner can: 1.4 Describe how to confirm the work requirements for the following work activities: Repair activities structure surface materials markings fittings power and light drainage telecommunications special services and equipment landscaping temporary traffic management fencing vehicle restraint systems signs lighting columns and traffic control equipment.
 2 Identify and review influencing factors about the work environment.
 2.1 Consider at least three of the following influencing factors relating to the work environment: organisational requirements contractual requirements statutory requirements resource allocation stakeholder requirements working requirements environmental considerations.
-2.2 Examine how to identify and review the following influencing factors: - organisational requirements contractual requirements statutory requirements resource allocation stakeholder requirements working requirements environmental considerations.
+2.2 Examine how to identify and review the following influencing factors: organisational requirements contractual requirements statutory requirements resource allocation stakeholder requirements working requirements environmental considerations.
 2.3 Examine how influencing factors can be identified and what different methods can be used to review them when planning maintenance or repair activities on controlled roads.

-Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Consult with guidan materials. e 3.1 Consult at least two of the following guidance materials and record the outcomes: manufacturer's instructions under the Construction Product Regulations log books maintenance schedules and manuals practice guides and specifications current legislation and official guidance.
+Learning outcomes The learner will be able to: Assessment criteria ine e learner will be able to: The learner can: 3 3 Consult with guidance materials.
+3.1 Consult at least two of the following guidance materials and record the outcomes: manufacturer's instructions under the Construction Product Regulations log books maintenance schedules and manuals practice guides and specifications current legislation and official guidance.
 3.2 Explain how to identify and review the following guidance materials: manufacturer's instructions under the Construction Product Regulations log books maintenance schedules and manuals practice guides and specifications current legislation and official guidance.
 3.3 Explain how to review risk assessments and method statements and use that information to inform the planned work.
 3.4 Describe how to record the outcome from consulting the guidance materials, risk assessments and method statements.
 3.5 Examine when and how to consult manufacturer's instructions under the construction product regulations.
-4 Prioritise and record maintenance activit assessing and accou for all the influencin factors. es by and accounting for all of the following influencing factors: hting - organisational requirements 4.2 Describe how to assess and account for the following influencing factors: organisational requirements contractual requirements statutory requirements resource allocation working requirements environmental consideration weather conditions.
+4 4 Prioritise and record the maintenance activities by assessing and accounting for all the influencing factors.
+4.1 Prioritise and record the maintenance activities by assessing and accounting for all of the following influencing factors: organisational requirements contractual requirements statutory requirements resource allocation working requirements environmental consideration weather conditions.
+4.2 Describe how to assess and account for the following influencing factors: organisational requirements contractual requirements statutory requirements resource allocation working requirements environmental consideration weather conditions.